alexcambose/ethereum-clone/README.md

 # ethereum-clone
-A very basic implementation of how Ethereum and EVM works, also implements a few opcodes
+A basic implementation of Ethereum and EVM.
+It implements a blockchain, EOA, and interpreter with a few opcodes like PUSH, STORE, LOAD, JUMP, and more.

 ```ts
 const key = 'foo';